 - Cover the acorn squash in olive oil.
 Place in a baking dish or pan, cover with foil and bake for 35 minutes, until the flesh is easily pierced with a fork.

 - Meanwhile, cook quinoa with water according to directions.
 While the quinoa cooks, place nuts in a frying pan on stove top and toast for about 5 minutes, or until lightly browned.

 - In another bowl mix olive oil, lemon, salt and pepper.

-- When quinoa is finished add your lemon dressing, green onion, spinach, cheese, thyme and toasted nuts.
+- When quinoa is finished add your lemon dressing, onion, spinach, cheese, thyme and toasted nuts.
 Cover the quinoa mixture to keep it warm if the squash needs more time to finish baking.